ovac/guardrails/resources/docs/configuration.md

 Notes

+- auth.guard: The Laravel guard Guardrails uses to determine the authenticated approver.
+Routes default to using this guard if you don’t override middleware.
 - route_prefix: The base path for the JSON API; keep it namespaced under your staff/admin APIs.
 - middleware: Ensure your auth guard matches your staff guard.
 - page_prefix: The browser-facing page where reviewers can see pending requests.